dolliars/heyheather/_posts/2019-11-12-dont-publish-secrets.md

 Basically, this post's objective was to document that 1) `git` is great, and 2) `git` has a way to remove a file from every commit with `git filter-branch`.
-Because who hasn't committed allPasswords.txt to a project they want make open source.
+Because who hasn't committed allPasswords.txt to a project they want to make open source.
 Anyway, I still need to try it out to see how it works.

 I did end up regenerating a new access token which I added to a configuration file.
 And that file was added to .gitignore.
 I'd still like to know if there's a